usnistgov/FederalProfile-8259A/_Nontechnical/identity.md

 **Agency:**

 - Organizational IoT device policies and procedures establish the unique identification required for each IoT device associated with the system and critical system components within which it is used.
+- Organizational use of automated tools (sourced from the IoT device manufacturer or a third party vendor) to identify and maintain an inventory of devices using the unique device identification.